-The campus fire alarm systems alert community members of potential hazards.
+Wharton | San Francisco has a fire alarm system to alert community members of potential hazards.
 Community members are required to heed an activated fire alarm system, and evacuate a building immediately.
 Use the nearest available exit to evacuate the building.
 Gather outside at either the primary or secondary Building Area of Refuge (BAR) as noted on the building's Emergency Procedures Bulletin.
 Community members should familiarize themselves with the exits in each building.